-- 16. The Bill repeals sections 1 to 8 of the GRA, which deal with the grounds and procedures for applying for GRCs, and for the issuing of full or interim certificates, for Scotland and replaces them with new provision about the grounds and procedure for obtaining legal gender recognition.
-The Bill makes some adjustments to the other provisions of the GRA in consequence of the new procedures, but does not alter the substance of those provisions. - 17.
-The key differences between the current grounds and procedure and those provided for in the Bill are- - the removal of the requirement for an applicant to have or have had gender dysphoria (and, correspondingly, the removal of the requirement for an applicant to provide medical reports with their application), - a reduction in the minimum age for applicants from 18 to 16, - the removal of the GRP from the process, with applications instead being made to the Registrar General for Scotland ("the Registrar General"), - a reduction in the period for which an applicant must have lived in their acquired gender before submitting an application from 2 years to 3 months, - the introduction of a mandatory 3 month reflection period and a requirement for the applicant to confirm after the end of that period that they wish to proceed with the application before the application can be determined, - the introduction of a new duty placed on the Registrar General to report, on an annual basis, the number of applications for GRCs made, and the number of certificates granted.
+- 15. The Bill repeals sections 1 to 8 of the GRA, which deal with the grounds and procedures for applying for GRCs, and for the issuing of full or interim certificates, for Scotland and replaces them with new provision about the grounds and procedure for obtaining legal gender recognition.
+The Bill makes some adjustments to the other provisions of the GRA in consequence of the new procedures, but does not alter the substance of those provisions. - 16.
+The key differences between the current grounds and procedure and those provided for in the Bill are- - the removal of the requirement for an applicant to have or have had gender dysphoria (and, correspondingly, the removal of the requirement for an applicant to provide medical reports with their application), - a reduction in the minimum age for applicants from 18 to 16, - the removal of the GRP from the process, with applications instead being made to the Registrar General for Scotland ("the Registrar General"), - a reduction in the period for which an applicant must have lived in their acquired gender before submitting an application from 2 years to 6 months for 16 and 17 year old applicants, and to 3 months for applicants who are aged 18 or over, - the introduction of a mandatory 3 month reflection period and a requirement for the applicant to confirm after the end of that period that they wish to proceed with the application before the application can be determined, - the introduction of a new duty placed on the Registrar General to report, on an annual basis, the number of applications for GRCs made, and the number of certificates granted. - 17.
+The new provisions also restate some aspects of the current process (for example, in relation to the granting of a full GRC after an interim GRC is issued). - 18.
+The Bill also creates a specific offence of knowingly making a false statutory declaration in an application for a GRC2, and creates an offence of knowingly including information which is false in a material particular in an application for a GRC or a notice of confirmation.
+A person who commits such an offence is liable to imprisonment for up to two year and/or a fine.